-- 1. All record fish should be weighed on scales that have been checked and certified for accuracy by government agencies or other qualified and accredited organizations.
+1. All fish submitted for record consideration must be weighed on scales that have been certified for accuracy by government agencies or other qualified and accredited organizations within the past 12 months.
 Disinterested witnesses to the weight should be used whenever possible.
-All scales must be regularly checked for accuracy and certified in accordance with applicable government regulations at least once every twelve months.
-If at the time of weighing the fish the scale has not been properly certified within twelve months, it should be checked and certified for accuracy as quickly as possible.
-An official report stating the findings of the inspection prior to any adjustment of the scale must be included with the record application.
-A copy of the test certificate must be forwarded to the Secretary of the NZSFC before January 1 of each season. - 2.
-The weight of the sling, platform, or rope (if one is used to secure the fish on the scales) must be determined and deducted from the total weight. - 3.
-At the time of weighing, the actual tackle used by the angler to catch the fish must be exhibited to the weighmaster and the weight witness. - 4.
+If at the time of weighing the fish the scale has not been properly certified within the past twelve months, it must be checked and certified for accuracy as quickly as possible, and an official report stating the findings of the inspection prior to any adjustment of the scale must be included with the record application.
+A copy of the test certificate must be forwarded to the Secretary of the NZSFC before January 1 of each season.

+- 2. The weight of the sling, platform or rope (if one is used to secure the fish on the scales) must be determined and deducted from the total weight. - 3.
 No estimated weights will be accepted.
-Fish weighed only at sea or on other bodies of water will not be accepted.

-- 5. Only weights indicated by the graduations on the scale will be accepted.
+With the exception of Junior and Smallfry records, fish must be weighed on land. - 4.
+Only weights indicated by the graduations on the scale will be accepted.
 Visual fractionalizing of these graduations is not allowed.
-Any weights that fall between two graduations on the scale must be rounded to the lower of the two. - 6.
-IGFA/NZSFC reserves the right to require any scale to be re-certified for accuracy if there are any indications that the scale might not have weighed correctly. - 7.
+Any weights that fall between two graduations on the scale must be rounded to the lower of the two. - 5.
+NZSFC/IGFA reserves the right to require any scale to be recertified for accuracy if there are any indications that the scale might not have weighed correctly. - 7.
 All fish must be weighed by the person/s nominated by the club as the weighmaster of the club or on scales for which a current certification of accuracy is available. - 8.
 NZSFC Clubs should set their own rules to cover the trucking of fish to weigh stations within their own recognised waters.

-Note: IGFA offers a scale testing service for members only.
+Note: IGFA offers a scale certification service for IGFA members at a fee of \$40 USD.